halliwell2046/web-sprint-challenge-advanced-css-and-intro-js/README.md

 responsiveness for mobile devices, for all, no one wants to look at a full page website that they have to scroll left to right on.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a way to identify data your code, but it can be renamed.

 4. What is the purpose of using functions in code?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.